 Ted Blaney (General Councilor)

 I will start by saying that I have explored and developed some skill in a lot of different things—too many to mention here.
-By training I am have a masters degree in Chemical Engineering and worked for Proctor and Gamble for 36 years.
-Most of that time was spent exploring new concepts, developing new products and raw materials working with numerous major suppliers to optimize raw material properties, particularly in the area of plastic films, elastics and adhesives.
+By training I have a masters degree in Chemical Engineering and worked for Proctor and Gamble for thirty-six years.
+Most of that time was spent exploring new concepts, developing new products and raw materials, and working with numerous major suppliers to optimize raw material properties, particularly in the area of plastic films, elastics and adhesives.
 Over the years I had to develop many new test methods to guide the development.
 I designed and used clinical test, consumer test, test designs and statistical analysis modeling of complex systems.
-On the side I enjoy gardening, plant breeding & propagation, woodworking, horticulture and landscaping.
-I was introduced to the UB in 1964, found my first study buddy/study group in the late '60s, Organized my first UB conference in the mid '70's and the second about 5 years later.
-Many of my study groups over the years have waxed and waned over the years.
+On the side I enjoy gardening, plant breeding and propagation, woodworking, horticulture and landscaping.
+I was introduced to The Urantia Book in 1964, found my first study buddy/study group in the late '60s, and organized my first UB conference in the mid '70's with the second about 5 years later.
+Many of my study groups have waxed and waned over the years.

 Pablo Segovia (Spanish Web Content Committee Co-Chair)